Four Russian aircraft downed near Ukraine - reports

 The Russian state news agency TASS said a Russian Su-34 warplane had crashed in that region but did not specify a cause.
 It also cited an emergency services official as saying an engine fire in a helicopter had caused it to crash near Klyntsy, but made no mention of any Su-35, or a second helicopter.

-The Moscow Defence Ministry did not immediately respond to a request for comment.
+The Moscow Defense Ministry did not immediately respond to a request for comment.

+There was no official response from Ukraine, which usually declines to comment on reports of attacks inside Russia.